-U.S.A. –-(Ammoland.com)- Grand Power is known for their innovative pistols featuring rotating barrels and ambidextrous controls.
-What hasn't been widely known in the US until recently was their development of the Stribog sub-machine gun and personal defense weapon.
+U.S.A. –-(Ammoland.com)- Grand Power is known for its innovative pistols featuring rotating barrels and ambidextrous controls.
+What hasn’t been widely known in the US until recently was their development of the Stribog sub-machine gun and personal defense weapon.
 Just recently released in the US is the SP9A1 in pistol form.

 Since I’m sure you’re wondering about the name, “Stribog” is the name of an ancient Slavic god of storms and force.
 Stribog was responsible not just for foul weather, but also the force in wind and water currents.
 Grand Power is based and manufactured in Slovakia and so the name is actually quite fitting (and cool in this author’s mind) for a compact personal defense weapon.

 What sets Stribog apart from other firearms in this category is the “Dynamic blowback mass bolt” action which places much of the weight required for safe operation above and in front of the chamber.
 As a result, Stribog is less than 15″ long including the 8″ barrel.
 For comparison that’s a longer barrel and shorter overall length than the popular CZ Scorpion EVO 3 S1 Pistol!

 Another advantage of this bolt system is a reduction in perceived recoil as the mass slamming home forward of the grip brings the muzzle back down and in line with the shot.

 Check this video for a closer look at the Grand Power Stribog 9mm Carbine Pistol: